International scientific cooperation

 - European Strategy Forum on Research Infrastructures ESFRI

 Global science forums include organisations subordinate to UNESCO and OECD committees and working groups.
-R&D cooperation with countries neighbouring Finland consists of Nordic cooperation, which is expanding to the Baltic states, and arctic research as well as cooperation with Russia.
-An organisation called NordForsk promotes cooperation among the Nordic countries.
+R&D cooperation with countries neighbouring Finland comprises Nordic cooperation, which is now also expanding to the Baltic states, arctic research and cooperation with Russia.
+NordForsk promotes cooperation among the Nordic countries.